Global Search

 flowchart TD

-q["Search query"] --> parse["Parse: text + amount to cents"]
+q["Search query"] --> parse["Parse text and amounts"]

 parse --> mode{"Natural Language on?"}